ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 How does a good commit message look like?
-Chris Beams [has summarized this for me](https://chris.beams.io/posts/git-commit/) so I won’t repeat the points which are made over and over.
+Chris Beams [has summarized this for me](https://chris.beams.io/posts/git-commit/) so I won't repeat the points which are made over and over.
 In short, use the following format:

 ```